Years ago I never imagined eating vegan feta. Then again, years ago I thought I could never give up cheese.

 It was the intensity of those cheeses.
 The flavor impact.
 Salty, tangy, briny.
 At the time, there were no substitutes on the market.
 So, I couldn’t imagine eating without them!

-Later, feta cheese substitutes did appear in stores.
+Later, vegan feta cheese products did appear in stores.
 I tried them, and was underwhelmed.
 They just didn’t hit the flavor mark.
 These substitutes were tofu-based, and for some reason the flavor wasn’t penetrating the tofu well enough.

 Bingo!
-Flavor success.
+Vegan feta flavor success!
 Not only does the flavor hold up, but for me the texture improves too.
-The simmering breaks down the tofu just slightly so that when tossed through the marinade, it mostly holds shape but loses *just* a touch of texture.
+The simmering breaks down the tofu just slightly so that when tossed through the marinade, it mostly holds shape, yet loses *just* a touch of texture.
 Somewhat like traditional feta cheese.

-This recipes is one of my favorites from Plant-Powered Families.
+This recipe is one of my favorites from Plant-Powered Families.
 It was also one of Nicole’s favorites!
-And, I’ve heard from quite a few of you that are loving it.
 Since summer is here and we are enjoying big, bright salads, I wanted to share this recipe widely on the blog.

 So here it is, kids.
 Enjoy!